Homqyy/certm/README.md

     - Should be consistent with the private key in the CSR file specified by `-r/--request
 - `-r/--request <CSR_FILE>`: CSR file.
 If specified, the certificate will be generated from the CSR file
 - `-s/--server`: Generate server certificate, default is client
-- `-t/--type`: Certificate type, supports RSA, ECDSA, and SM2, default is RSA
+- `-t/--type`: Certificate type, supports RSA, ECDSA, SM2 and DSA, default is RSA

 When generating a certificate, the certificate information is printed to the standard output.
 You can check if the certificate information is correct.
 If it is, press `y` to agree to generate the certificate, otherwise press `n` to not generate the certificate: